nonmodernist/nonmodernist.github.io/content/notes/folk-horror-sacred-sites.md

 - *Pet Sematary* (1989, US)
 - *Grim Prairie Tales* (1990, US)

-As Jesse Wente notes, "there is no such thing as an Indian burial ground… [that is] a figment of the Western imagination."
+As Jesse Wente notes, "there is no such thing as an Indian burial ground… [That is] a figment of the Western imagination."
 This trope reduces diverse indigenous nations into one fictional category, "Indian," while appropriating and distorting cultural beliefs for shock value.

 ## Types of Sacred Sites